sakshamrathi21/SOS_Mathematics_of_Derivative_Pricing/README.md

-# SOS_Mathematics_of_Derivative_Pricing
+# SOS - Mathematics of Derivative Pricing
-My reading project in Mathematics of Derivative Pricing
+My reading project in Mathematics of Derivative Pricing under Summer of Science conducted by Maths and Physics Club, IIT Bombay.